Tournament Information and Conditions

 ‘Tournament’ shall mean any tournament run under the auspices of The African Tour.

-‘Order of Merit’ shall mean the accumulated amount of prize-money won by players in tournaments played in a calendar year.
+‘Order of Merit’ shall mean the accumulated amount of points/prize money won by players in tournaments played in a calendar year.

 ‘Ranking Tournament’ shall mean any African Tour approved tournament, which is nominated by the African Tour to carry Official Prize Money.

 ‘Ranking Points’ shall mean a table listing Members in order of ranking according to the Official Money won in tournaments designated by the African Tour as African Tour Ranking Tournaments.